Placement Selection Sessions

 - Direct access to fundable training and support to find work.

-When joining us for an IAG session you will receive impartial advice, which may result in recommendations to pursue alternative progression routes and providers if we feel that is the best option for you.
+When joining us for a placement selection session you will receive impartial advice, which may result in recommendations to pursue alternative progression routes and providers if we feel that is the best option for you.
 We will also provide information on where you can find additional support if you need specialist guidance that we are unable to provide.

 If you’re looking to begin an apprenticeship but you feel like you don’t have the right skills or qualifications yet, we can support you with one of our pre-apprenticeship programmes.